 - A 75-question proctored recertification exam for candidates with proof of CODING certification in good standing.

 - We’ve packaged the course and exam together for highest impact and greatest value.
 Participants may choose to purchase the package, or may purchase the course and exam individually.

-- A printed copy of Fazzi’s OASIS-D Field Guide to Data Collection – hot off of the press.
+- A printed copy of Fazzi’s OASIS-D1 Field Guide to Data Collection – hot off of the press.

 More Benefits of the BCHH-C:

-- Led by coding experts, instructors, enthusiasts, devotees, coaches and mentors – Jennifer Warfield, Lisa Woolery, and Janeann Walker – the quality of the course instruction and materials is outstanding.
+- Led by coding experts, instructors, enthusiasts, devotees, coaches and mentors – Lisa Woolery, Anita Werner, Alanna Lunden and Janeann Walker – the quality of the course instruction and materials are outstanding.

 - Developed, reviewed, psychometrically analyzed and beta tested by industry coding, the BCHH-C is an accurate and important measure of coding proficiency.